processity/dreamhouse-audicity/README.md

 ## Optional Installation Instructions

-**None of these are necessary in order to run Audicity.
+**None of these are necessary in order to run Processity Data History.
 These are kept in place here solely to honor the intent of the original creators of the Dreamhouse app.**

 This repository contains several files that are relevant if you want to integrate modern web development tooling to your Salesforce development processes, or to your continuous integration/continuous deployment processes.